-4.30.070 No Retroactive Application.
+4.30.070080 No retroactive application.

-The obligations to collect and remit sales tax required by this chapter are applicable at the effective date of the ordinance adopting the Alaska Remote Seller Sales Tax Code.
+The obligations to collect and remit sales tax required by this chapter are applicable at the effective date of the member jurisdiction's ordinance adopting the Alaska Remote Seller Sales Tax Code.
+[Ord.
+20-03 § 2 (Att.), 2020.]

-4.30.080 Payment and Collection.
+4.30.080090 Payment and collection.

 Pursuant to this Code, taxes imposed shall be due and paid by the buyer to the remote seller or marketplace facilitator at the time of the sale of property or product or date service is rendered, or with respect to credit transactions, at the time of collection.
-It shall be the duty of each remote seller or marketplace facilitator to collect the taxes from the buyer and to hold those taxes in trust for the taxing authority of the taxing jurisdiction.
-Failure by the remote seller or marketplace facilitator's, responsibility for payment to the Commission.
+It shall be the duty of each remote seller or marketplace facilitator to collect the taxes from the buyer and to hold those taxes in trust for the taxing authority of the taxing-member jurisdiction.
+Failure by the remote seller or marketplace facilitator to collect the tax shall not affect the remote seller's, or marketplace facilitator's, responsibility for payment to the Commission.
+[Ord.
+20-03 § 2 (Att.), 2020.]

-4.30.090 Remote Seller and Marketplace Facilitator Registration Requirement.
+4.30.090100 Remote seller and marketplace facilitator registration requirement.